-Here’s how the speed reading training process will look as you go from slow reader to speed reader:
+Here’s how the speed reading training process will look as you go from slow reader to speed reader.

-A. Learn the proper speed reading technique
+A. Learn the proper speed reading technique.

 First, you’re going to learn the proper technique for reading faster.

-B. Practice the proper reading technique
+B. Practice the technique.

 Second, you’re going to practice the proper reading technique slowly so that you understand how to do it correctly.

-Next, you’re going to practice the new reading strategy at an incredibly fast pace – so fast that you can barely comprehend anything you’re reading during this practice.
+Next, you’re going to practice the new reading strategy at an incredibly fast pace—so fast that you can barely comprehend anything you’re reading during this practice.

-The reason you want to practice reading so quickly is because your brain can process far more information than the 200-300 words per minute you are probably reading at currently.
+The reason you want to practice reading so quickly is because your brain can process far more information than the 200–300 words per minute you are probably reading currently.

-Your brain simply doesn’t have the experience to to comprehend what you read when you 10x your reading speed and try to read at 2,000-3,000 words per minute.
+Your brain simply doesn’t have the experience to comprehend what you read when you 10x your reading speed and try to read at 2,000-3,000 words per minute.

 If you read at this incredibly fast speed, however, your brain will start to catch up.
-Not only will you change your muscle memory and how your eyes move on the page, you will change the wiring in your brain to allow you to comprehend more of what you read faster.
+Not only will you change your muscle memory and how your eyes move on the page, but you will change the wiring in your brain to allow you to comprehend more of what you read faster.